ably/laravel-broadcaster/README.md

 <a name="migrate-pusher-to-ably"></a>
 ## Migrating from pusher/pusher-compatible broadcasters
-The current Ably broadcaster is fully compatible with the [pusher](https://laravel.com/docs/9.x/broadcasting#pusher-channels), [old Ably Broadcaster](https://laravel.com/docs/9.x/broadcasting#ably) and [pusher compatible open source broadcasters](https://laravel.com/docs/9.x/broadcasting#open-source-alternatives).
-Please follow below steps to migrate properly from other broadcasters.
+The Ably Laravel broadcaster is designed to be compatible with all Laravel broadcasting providers, such as [Pusher](https://laravel.com/docs/9.x/broadcasting#pusher-channels), [Ably with the Pusher adapter](https://laravel.com/docs/9.x/broadcasting#ably), and all [Pusher compatible open source broadcasters](https://laravel.com/docs/9.x/broadcasting#open-source-alternatives).
+Follow the below steps to migrate from other broadcasters.

 **1. Leaving the channel**

-For Leaving the channel on client side, you should use [Ably Channel Namespaces](https://ably.com/docs/general/channel-rules-namespaces) conventions.
+To leave channel on the client side, use [Ably Channel Namespaces](https://ably.com/docs/general/channel-rules-namespaces) conventions =>

 ```js
  // public channel
 Echo.channel('channel1');